rajansrohit/java-rolaunch-minecraft-launcher/README.md

 RoLaunch v2 adds username autologin and had been reoptimized.
 However, libraries may not instal correctly at school.

 *Don't use the .exe.
 It hasn't been updated.
-Could possibly contain exceptions*
+Could possibly contain exceptions and errors*

 # Error and Exception Fix
 Check the Development tab in the launcher for more info on issues.